 Fat Loss Calculator

 The Fat Loss Calculator estimates your daily calorie target based on your current weight, height, age, and activity level.
-This tool helps you reach your goal weight safely by determining the exact caloric deficit needed for fat loss.
+This tool provides information to help reach your goal weight safely by determining the estimated caloric deficit needed for fat loss.
 Whether you are preparing for a special event, improving your health, or getting fit for summer, this calculator provides a personalized timeline and macro goals.
 It takes the guesswork out of dieting so you can focus on progress.

 Your current weight in kilograms (kg)